chance-class/restaurant-page/README.md

 # restaurant-page
-Project created using HTML, CSS, and JavaScript
+Project created using CSS and JavaScript.

+For this project, I created a website using mostly JavaScript with the help of webpack.